User Access Reviews: A Step-by-Step Guide, Best Practices, Checklist, Process and Compliance

 Over time, employees change jobs or take on new projects.
 If you don’t regularly review their access, they could end up with rights that no longer match their responsibilities.

-User access reviews ensure that every account only has the access it needs—no more, no less.
+User access audits ensure that every account only has the access it needs—no more, no less.
+By performing regular access entitlement reviews and identity access assessments, organizations can minimize the risk of privilege misuse and maintain strong security controls.

 4. They Reduce Insider Threats

 Sometimes the threat isn’t from the outside.
 It’s from someone who already has access.
 Insider breaches—whether malicious or accidental—are some of the costliest.
-A user access review checklist helps identify risky accounts before they become incidents.
+A UAR checklist helps identify risky accounts before they become incidents.

 5. They Make Audits (Much) Easier